Hampton Roads Transportation Accountability Commission: Supreme Court ruling and disbandment

-During the 2008 session of the Virginia General Assembly, there were efforts sponsored by legislators from the area to include improvements to the Hampton Roads Bridge-Tunnel, a major issue for localities on the Virginia Peninsula, many of whose residents have complained that the proposed projects shortchange their area.
+During the 2008 session of the Virginia General Assembly, there were efforts sponsored by legislators from the area to include improvements to the Hampton Roads Bridge-Tunnel, a major issue for localities on the Virginia Peninsula, where many residents complained that the proposed projects shortchanged their area.
 Also, Del.
 Tom Gear sponsored H.B.
 829 to abolish the HRTA.
-None of those measures was passed, however.
+None of those measures passed, however.